Teacher Orientation Program Flights

 What are the qualifications for CAP pilots?

-CAP pilots are FAA qualified private, commercial, or ATP pilots and generally have several hundred hours of flight experience or more.
+CAP pilots are FAA qualified private, commercial, or Air Transport Pilots (ATP) and generally have several hundred hours of flight experience or more.
 They are required to meet FAA currency requirements and to pass a CAP flight evaluation every 12 months.

 How long does the flight last?

 How can I take this experience back to my classroom?

 Take aerial photos and/or videos and share them with the students.
 Discuss what it feels like to fly.
 Explain all information shared by the pilot about the controls,. the planning of the flight, the math used to fuel the plane, the geography of the ground below, and the science that you learned behind the "magic" of flying.
 Consider inviting your pilot to come speak to your class.
 (You may also want your students to help you prepare a good video or project of thanks to share with your pilot and others!)
 It is important that you ask questions so you can get as much information about how each aspect of STEM is connected in aviation.

 Whom do I contact if I must cancel my flight?

-Make sure you get the phone number of your pilot when scheduling your flight, and contact him/her immediately if you need to cancel your flight.
+Make sure you exchange cell #s with the pilot when scheduling your flight, and contact him/her immediately if you need to cancel your flight.
 You may also discuss with him/her a time to reschedule your orientation flight.